tpoisot/ScientificComputingForTheRestOfUs/README.md

 provide reproducible documents you can use to get started on the most important points.
 You can use these lessons on your own, or as a group.

-One specific challenge in scientific computing is that we care about getting the *right* answer.
-A piece of code that crashes is annoying; but a piece of code that runs, and give you the wrong answer can compromise your science.
-Therefore, we should adopt practices that make us less likely to introduce mistakes, and more likely to catch them.
-This guide will help you with this.

 This material is aimed at people who have already interacted with a computer using a programming language, but want to adopt best practices that make their code more robust.
 It can also be used to facilitate the onboarding of new people in your lab or in your project.

-This material is *not* aimed at people with terabytes upon terabytes of data, or need to distribute computations across thousands of cores, or need GP-GPU programming.
-Sorry!
-But if you do these sort of things, you are more than welcome to contribute to these lessons.
+Scientific computing should not be adressed only to those of us with terabytes upon terabytes of data, or the need to distribute computations across thousands of cores, or need GP-GPU programming.
+Most of us researchers do not have these needs, and we will not discuss them at all here.
+But if you do these sort of things, you are more than welcome to contribute your valuable experience to these lessons.

 And do you want good news?
 You don't need to install anything!
 We rely on [the Binder project][binder], a cloud-based service to run reproducible documents.
 We will use the [Julia][jl] language; but you don't need to know anything about it either.
 We will keep the discussion very general, and not use any of the (very cool!) language-specific features and syntax.

+In fact, you will see that good practices for scientific computing have very little to do with tools and technical things; instead, they rely on thinking about programming in a slightly different way.
+You will be able to apply these principles to any language you prefer to use.

 [binder]: https://beta.mybinder.org/
 [jl]: http://julialang.org/